Ulmus minor 'Plotii': The Laxton court-case

+Putative specimen

+A double-stemmed weakly-suckering field elm resembling Ulmus plotii, with Plot-like form, fruit, bark, tracery, leaves and semi-long shoots, stands (2025) near Starbank Park, Newhaven, Edinburgh.
+It was planted c.1970, at the same time as E. E. Kemp planted Plot elms in Dundee and Edinburgh Botanic Gardens, and at a time when Plot was available from Hillier's nursery.
+RBGE is known to have donated surplus saplings to large gardens in this area at this time.

 Natural hybrids

-Plot Elm hybridizes in the wild both with wych elm, to form U. × hollandica 'Elegantissima', and with U. minor to form Ulmus × viminalis.
+Plot Elm hybridizes in the wild both with wych elm to form U. × hollandica 'Elegantissima', and with Ulmus minor subsp. minor to form Ulmus × viminalis.
 Melville noted that within the limits of the tree's distribution, hybrids are more common than Plot Elm itself.

 Hybrid cultivars

-Elms of the Ulmus × viminalis group have been cultivated since the 19th century and have given rise to a hybrid cultivar of that name and to the cultivars 'Aurea', 'Marginata', 'Pulverulenta'.
-The 19th-century cultivar 'Myrtifolia' was considered by Melville to be a probable U. minor × U. minor 'Plotii' hybrid.
-The cultivar Wentworth Elm was identified by the Royal Botanic Garden Edinburgh as a hybrid of Huntingdon Elm and Plot Elm, though Melville dismissed the specimen growing at the Royal Botanic Gardens, Kew as Huntingdon Elm.
+Elms of the Ulmus × viminalis group have been cultivated since the 19th century and are believed to have given rise to the cultivar of that name, 'Viminalis' (known as 'Antarctica' in Europe) and to its sports 'Aurea', 'Marginata', 'Pulverulenta'.
+The 19th-century cultivar 'Myrtifolia' was considered by Melville to be a probable U. minor × U. plotii hybrid.
+The cultivar Wentworth Elm was labelled by the Royal Botanic Garden Edinburgh, following Melville's 1958-1959 visits, as a hybrid of Ulmus × hollandica and Plot Elm.
+(Green claimed (1964), without citation, that Melville had identified the same Wentworth clone growing at Kew as 'Vegeta'.)
 The 20th-century dwarf elm cultivar 'Jacqueline Hillier' is thought to belong to the 'Elegantissima' group.
-The cultivar 'Etrusca' was identified by Melville as a hybrid of U. glabra × U. minor 'Plotii'.
+Melville considered the cultivar 'Etrusca' a hybrid of U. glabra × U. plotii, and the cultivar 'Monumentalis' a hybrid of U. carpinifolia × U. plotii × U. glabra.